ItaloHugoMDS/Automating_with_PowerShell/README.md

 # Automating with PowerShell

-The goal of this project is to automate the process of information collection for a team of Operation Center.
+The goal of this project is to automate the process of information collection for a team in Operation Center.

 The project consists of two scripts written in PowerShell (v5.1) which creates a series of folders, subfolders and files in order to provide a organized way of storing day-to-day client information.